CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/data-restore.md

     Help → Support Desk → Restore → Restore Employee Calendars
 :::

-When Resource or Employee Master Data is created in ProcessForce, a Calendar is created automatically.
-Using the Restore function creates Calendars for those Resource and Employee Master Data for those records that do not have it already (e.g., if Employee Master Data was created without ProcessForce).
+When a Resource or Employee Master Data record is created in ProcessForce, a corresponding Calendar is generated.
+If this does not happen (e.g., due to missing integration during data entry), running the Restore function will create the missing calendars.

 ## Goods Issue and Goods Receipt Restore

-This allows restoring all Goods Issues and Goods Receipts references in Manufacturing Orders documents.
+This function restores all Goods Issue and Goods Receipt references within Manufacturing Orders.

 The purpose of this option is to address scenarios where a Goods Issue or Goods Receipt document has been deleted, yet the reference remains in the Manufacturing Order's Document tab.
 This situation can lead to errors when attempting to update the Manufacturing Order.

+---